sergepaulc/Meerkat/README.md

 Meerkat include everything that a product manager needs to document, track, and share about his product with his team such as:

-product use cases;
+- product use cases
+- product requirements
+- product design and architecture
-product requirements;
+- product features
-product design and architecture product features road map and key milestones releases customer feedback bugs beta testing team members
+- road map and key milestones
+- releases
+- customer feedback
+- bugs
+- beta testing
+- team members

 All those features are provided in an easy-to-use workflow through a Web interface.

 Meerkat runs on a Web server.